 But this fear of monopolization and hindered innovation has costs.
 For example, suppose the inventor of X is an academic researcher who wants to license it to a pharmaceutical firm interested in developing X and finding uses for it.
-Revenue from a patent license could pay for the research project-an important concern given the competition for funding in academic science and the decline in federal support for basic research.
-Without a patent, the firm or a subsequent researcher who learns about $X^{21}$ could develop (and possibly patent) profitable uses for it based directly on the inventor's earlier work without having to provide any recognition or compensation.
+Revenue from a patent license could pay for the research project-an important concern given the competition for funding in academic science and the decline in federal support for basic research.20 Without a patent, the firm or a subsequent researcher who learns about X^{21} could develop (and possibly patent) profitable uses for it based directly on the inventor's earlier work without having to provide any recognition22 or compensation.23

-chemical invention Patenting a isan all-or-nothing proposition-the inventor either gets a patent on the compound covering all uses (contemplated or not) or gets nothing.
-Utility is the patentability lever that allows the Patent Office and the courts to
+Patenting a chemical invention is an all-or-nothing proposition-the inventor either gets a patent on the compound covering all uses (contemplated or not)24 or gets nothing.25 Utility is the patentability lever26 that allows the Patent Office and the courts to